447 – Premium payable under the Québec prescription drug insurance plan

 Other situations (lines 59 and 73 of Schedule K)

 You do not have to pay a premium if any of the following statements are true.
-Enter “12” in box 62 or 76 of Schedule K, as applicable.
+Enter “12” on line 62 or 76 of Schedule K, as applicable.

 - Situation 29 or 31 described above applied to you but you want to pay your spouse's premium.